rgehrsitz/rpgo/README.md

 - Debug logs are generated via an internal Logger interface; the CLI wires a simple logger that prints level-prefixed lines (DEBUG/INFO/WARN/ERROR).
 - When `--debug` is off, a no-op logger is used to keep output clean.

+#### First-year behavior

+- TSP withdrawals in the first retirement year are prorated based on how many months a participant is actually retired.
+- Employee TSP contributions, FICA, and local Earned Income Tax continue for the portion of the year where wage income is present and stop once the participant is fully retired.
+- Social Security benefits begin in the year a participant reaches the configured start age, with partial-year payments when eligibility occurs mid-year.

 #### Output formats and aliases

 Supported `--format` values:

 - `console`, `console-lite`, `csv`, `detailed-csv`, `html`, `json`, `all`

 Aliases map to canonical names:

 - `console-verbose` → `console`; `verbose` → `console`
 - `csv-detailed` → `detailed-csv`; `csv-summary` → `csv`
 - `html-report` → `html`; `json-pretty` → `json`